protolambda/lmd-ghost/README.md

 Again, we can propagate this the same way as we propagated the best-target change in the `-1 +1` case, and cut-off at some point if the block is not the new head.

 Overall this data-structure works really well when validators don't change their attestation by much, which is incentivized by the slashing conditions.
-Either die hard and keep building your own chain, or stay as close as possible to the head.
+Either die hard and keep building your own chain (change in attestations dissolved very quick), or stay as close as possible to the head (change in attestation dissolved reasonably quick).

 ### Your algorithm?